 HTTP cookies, also known as browser cookies, internet cookies, and web cookies, are blocks of data stored on your computer and mobile device.
 They contain information such as usernames, passwords, items added to the shopping cart, etc.

 So, on their own, internet cookies aren’t harmful.
 Most types make your time on the internet easier and ensure certain websites work as intended.
 But that can’t be said about every kind of cookie.

 How do internet cookies work?

 Many websites use this technique.
 A good example of this is Amazon.com.
-When a customer orders a book, they fill out a form with their personal details.
-Amazon attaches an ID to that personal information and stores both.
-It then sends the ID to the individual’s browser in the form of a cookie where it gets stored on the computer’s hard disk.
+When a customer orders a book, they fill out a form with their personal details, Amazon attaches an ID to that personal information and stores both.
+It then sends the ID to the individual’s browser in the form of a cookie, which gets stored on the computer’s hard disk.

-What exactly do internet cookies do?
+What are internet cookies used for?